FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/bayesian_hierarchical_modelling_at_scale.md

 </figure>
 &nbsp;

-We can see that on average there seem to be more sales on Mondays and also a high variance for the means on Saturdays and Sundays when many stores are closed.
+We can see that on average there seem to be a higher sales uplift on Mondays and also a high variance for the means on Saturdays and
+Sundays when many stores are closed.
 If we are more interested in things we can change, like when to do a promotion, we could be interested in analyzing the distribution of the promotion effect over all stores.